 A user session applies to the standard and custom application portals and authentication to all applications within the portal.
 Also, a user session controls the length of time that a user can use HTTP Federation (HFED) and Trusted Headers applications before being prompted to authenticate again.
 A user session does not apply to bookmark applications and does not control the length of time that a user can use a SAML-enabled application after authentication.

-When a user authenticates to the application portal, the user can access all applications assigned to the default access policy (Allow All Authenticated Users) for the session duration or until the user signs out of the application portal.
+When a user authenticates to the application portal, the user can access all applications assigned to the Allow All Authenticated Users access policy for the session duration or until the user signs out of the application portal.

 Within that session, if the user successfully authenticates to an application that requires additional authentication, then the user can access other applications with the same assurance level or lower as the first application without completing additional authentication.